tarukojo/reactnode/README.md

 Run the tests by typing "npm test".

 Limitations:
-- The typing is checked only the last character in the end of the typed sentence.
 - Only one sentence is provided.

-Known bugs:
-- The letters and feedback appear into the screen one letter behind the typing.
-- "Seuraava" button is not giving the next sentence because this feature is not implemented yet (see Future features).
-It only nulls everything.

 Future features:
 - Administrator of the application can insert new sentences that the user can then exercise to write.